-- ► To obtain a CA-signed certificate: - 1.
-Create a Certificate Signing Request (CSR) in Device Settings > TLS Certificates. - 2.
+► To obtain a CA-signed certificate:

+- 1. Create a Certificate Signing Request (CSR) in Device Settings > TLS Certificates. - 2.
 Submit it to a certificate authority (CA).
 After the CA processes the information in the CSR, it provides you with a certificate. - 3.
 Install the CA-signed certificate onto the PX4.

 Note: If you are using a certificate that is part of a chain of certificates, each part of the chain is signed during the validation process.
+You can upload active and pending certificates and private keys saved in PEM format on a flash drive.

-- ► A CSR is not required in either scenario below: - Make the PX4 create a self-signed certificate. - Appropriate, valid certificate and key files are already available, and you only need to import them.
+► A CSR is not required in either scenario below:

+- Make the PX4 create a self-signed certificate. - Appropriate, valid certificate and key files are already available, and you only need to import them.

-Creating a CSR
+Creating a TLS Certificate or CSR